AACA Winner: 1975 Buick Electra Limited 25K Mile Survivor – Sold?

 October 20th Update – We just confirmed the private seller of this Electra time capsule just reduced their asking price from $15,200 to $13,500 in their existing Craigslist ad.

 For many years, Buick’s top-of-the-line Electra 225 was the car for people who “made it” but didn’t want to flaunt it by driving around in a Cadillac.
 By 1975, it also meant you were buying one of the longest two-door hardtops ever produced, and if you opted for the optional “Limited” package you had an understated Coupe DeVille.
-A 24,905 original mile time-capsule and AACA award-winning example is currently available here on Craiglist in Westchester, New York with an asking price of $15,200.
+A 24,905 original mile time-capsule and AACA award-winning example was listed recently on Craigslist in Westchester, New York with the original asking price of $15,200 before the private seller lowered it to $13,500.
 While Hagerty Insurance does not have the ability yet to provide values on this vintage of Electra, the Collector Car Market Review Online Tool indicates the seller’s asking price is $700 above the #1 “Excellent” appraisal of $14,550.
 Researching the NADA Guides Classic Car Online Valuation Tool confirms this private seller has their “Duece-And-A-Quarter” priced above the high end of the current “Low”, “Average”, and “High” retail value range of $3,480, $6,589, and $10,859, respectively.
 However, the condition of this example is clearly well above what NADA assumes for its pricing.
-If you are serious about adding this Electra to your stable and you have a garage deep enough to fit it, you can start the conversation by either calling or texting John at (914) 447-6068 and when you connect please remember to mention you saw his Buick featured here on GuysWithRides.com.

 Buick completely restyled its full-size B- and C-Body cars for 1971.
 The full-size cars emerged larger and heavier than ever before or after for that matter.
 The new GM full-size bodies, at 64.3″ front shoulder room and 63.4″ rear shoulder room, set a record for interior width that would not be matched by any car until the full-size GM rear-wheel-drive models of the early to mid-1990s.
 The styling featured curved bodysides, long hoods, and wide expanses of glass.
 All Electra 225s were hardtops in the 1971 to 1973 model years, eliminating the previous four-door pillared sedan variant and the convertible.